gwleuverink/clickup-time-tracker/README.md

 - [x] In details modal add a button to delete the tracking entry
 - [x] Add select + backspace to delete support
 - [x] Add copy/paste support
+- [x] Show proper toast alerts when things happen in the app

+- [ ] Button to refresh current view (and tracked entries in that view)
-- [ ] Sort selectable tasks by latest log entry (with your user id)
+- [ ] Sort selectable tasks by latest log entry (might not be possible since tracked time is not added to tasks fetch payload)
 - [ ] After that sort selectable tasks by updated_at date
 - [ ] Reset a task when an API error occured while editing (resize/drag etc)
-- [ ] Show proper toast alerts when things happen in the app
-- [ ] Button to refresh current view (and tracked entries in that view)
-- [ ] In details modal make an option to opdate tracking description/attached task
+- [ ] In details modal make an option to update tracking description/attached task
 - [ ] Filter Tasks API call to exclude Tasks with status 'Requested, Backlog, Closed' etc
+- [ ] Add a preferences screen where the user can set env variables